With Covid-19 the world went suddenly upside down.

 Try to always put your camera on so your team members can see your facial expressions.

-As a team leader, do not have conversation about others especially when they are not present in front of your other team members or in forum where they are absent.
+As a team leader, do not have conversations about others especially when they are not present in front of your other team members or in a forum where they are absent.

-Focus on the issues themselves and deal add-on respectfully.
+Focus on the issues themselves and deal with add-ons respectfully.

 Keep your commitments